-The home insurance policies we provide at Bow Valley Insurance of Calgary are extremely comprehensive.
+The home insurance policies we provide at Bow Valley Insurance are extremely comprehensive.
 However, for those who own high-value items, it’s worth it to double check and ensure your coverage is extensive enough to provide for their replacement if they are lost, stolen or damaged.
 Collectibles, jewellery, antiques and other exceptionally valuable objects may require additional coverage.
-The good news is that it isn’t too difficult – or expensive – to get the home insurance and jewellery insurance you need in Alberta.
+The good news is that it isn’t too difficult – or expensive – to get the home insurance and jewellery insurance you need.<

 Keep Your Broker in the Loop to Avoid Homeowner’s Insurance Surprises